eddygonzalez9708/eddygonzalez9708/README.md

   <img src="https://komarev.com/ghpvc/?username=eddygonzalez9708&color=blue" alt="eddygonzalez9708" />
 </p>

 👋 Hi, I'm Edward Gonzalez!
-I’m a software engineer dedicated to leveraging technology to drive meaningful advancements in the tech industry and beyond.
+I’m a Software Engineer dedicated to leveraging technology to drive meaningful advancements in the tech industry and beyond.

 ## About Me
 My journey in the technology industry has been both exciting and humbling.
 As a former Information Technology Instructor at Per Scholas, I had the privilege of helping students from underrepresented communities launch their careers.
 Working as a Technician at Astreya on Google's campus, I was immersed in a world of innovation alongside brilliant minds, igniting my passion for Software Engineering.